optimizely/objective-c-sdk/OptimizelySDKShared/OPTLYFMDB/README.md

 ### Custom Functions

 In the past, when writing custom functions, you would have to generally include your own `@autoreleasepool` block to avoid problems when writing functions that scanned through a large table.
-Now, OPDB will automatically wrap it in an autorelease pool, so you don't have to.
+Now, OPTLYFMDB will automatically wrap it in an autorelease pool, so you don't have to.

 Also, in the past, when retrieving the values passed to the function, you had to drop down to the SQLite C API and include your own `sqlite3_value_XXX` calls.
-There are now `OPDBDatabase` methods, `valueInt`, `valueString`, etc., so you can stay within Swift and/or Objective-C, without needing to call the C functions yourself.
-Likewise, when specifying the return values, you no longer need to call `sqlite3_result_XXX` C API, but rather you can use `OPDBDatabase` methods, `resultInt`, `resultString`, etc. There is a new `enum` for `valueType` called `SqliteValueType`, which can be used for checking the type of parameter passed to the custom function.
+There are now `OPTLYFMDBDatabase` methods, `valueInt`, `valueString`, etc., so you can stay within Swift and/or Objective-C, without needing to call the C functions yourself.
+Likewise, when specifying the return values, you no longer need to call `sqlite3_result_XXX` C API, but rather you can use `OPTLYFMDBDatabase` methods, `resultInt`, `resultString`, etc. There is a new `enum` for `valueType` called `SqliteValueType`, which can be used for checking the type of parameter passed to the custom function.

 Thus, you can do something like (as of Swift 3):